 This is most assuredly a helpful book.
 But it is also an unusual book.
 Rick Akins challenges us to grow into deeper unity inside the body of Christ.
 This challenge is not unique.
 What is unique is that Rick lived inside the congregational life of a large evangelical church for some years while he remained faithfully Catholic.
 As Rick wrestled with his faith, and thus with different understandings of Christian doctrine, he learned to better understand evangelicals.
 As a result of this lived experience he did not embrace an argumentative or condemning spirit but rather a deep and transforming love.
-I heartily recommend Challenged to Grow because Rick's story will help both Catholics and evangelicals better how to truly love one another.
+I heartily recommend Challenged to Grow because Rick's story will help both Catholics and evangelicals truly love one another.

 —Dr. John H. Armstrong, Founder/President, ACT3 Network, Carol Stream, IL

 Author, Costly Love: The Way to True Unity for All the Followers of Jesus

 Regarding Richard Akins’ book, Challenged to Grow, I can enthusiastically recommend its publication.
 Part spiritual memoir, part manual for ecumenical dialogue, this book gives the reader a unique perspective on Catholic-Protestant relations, and follows the author’s devotional and intellectual journey through many of the major points of contention between traditional Catholicism and conservative Protestantism.
 Akins is reclaiming the concept of fundamental Christianity, rescuing it from a narrowly unchristian application, and applying it to the universal Church for the sake of Christian unity.
 This book should see the light of day, and will prove eye-opening and edifying for those who read it.

 —James L. Papandrea, Ph.D., Professor of Early Church History and author of a dozen books